Winston Graham: Biography

-When he was 17 years old, Winston moved to Perranporth, Cornwall, where he lived for 34 years.
-He had wanted to be a writer from an early age and, following the death of his father, he was supported by his mother while he wrote novels at home in longhand and attempted to get them published.
+In 1925, when he was 17 years old, the family moved to Perranporth, Cornwall, where Graham lived for 34 years.
+He had wanted to be a writer from an early age and, following the death of his father in 1927, he was supported by his mother while he wrote novels at home in longhand and attempted to get them published.
+Graham's first novel, The House with the Stained Glass Windows, was published in 1934.
+In September 1939, Graham married Jean Williamson, having first met her in 1926 when she was 13 years old.
+His wife often helped Graham with ideas for his books, and the character of Demelza, in his Poldark series, was based in part on her.
+Graham's daughter said, "Father was the author but my mother helped with the details because she was very observant.
+She saw everything and remembered it all."

-During his youth, Graham was a keen tennis player and recorded in his diaries how many sets he played each day.
-He lived in Perranporth from October 1925 until January 1960, then briefly, during the summer of 1960, in the south of France before finally settling in East Sussex.
+In 1940, near the start of the Second World War, Graham applied to join first the Navy, then the Army, but both times failed the medical.
+In 1941 he joined the Auxiliary Coastguard Service.
+He lived in Perranporth until January 1960, then briefly, during the summer of 1960, in the south of France before finally settling in East Sussex.
 He was a member of the Society of Authors from 1945, chairman of the Society's Management Committee from 1967 to 1969 and a fellow of the Royal Society of Literature.
 In 1983, he was made an Officer of the Order of the British Empire.